Frankfurt National Assembly: Form and Function of the Parliament

 The Committee of Fifty that emerged from the Pre-parliament could have drafted Rules of Procedure for the National Assembly but rejected doing so on 29 April 1848.
-Therefore, Robert Mohl worked out his own draft with two other deputies.
+Therefore, Robert Mohl worked out his draft with two other deputies.
 The draft was completed on 10 May and adopted as regulation at the first sitting of the Parliament on 18 May.
 A commission was set up to draft the definitive rules of procedure on 29 May, which was adopted following a short debate.
 Six sections with 49 paragraphs regulated the electoral test, the board and staff of the assembly, quorum (set at 200 deputies), the formation of committees, order of debate, and inputs and petitions.

 Among other things, the rules of procedure provided that the meetings were public but could be confidential under certain conditions.
 In the 15 committees, the subjects of negotiation were pre-deliberated.
-It was settled how applications were to be handled (twenty votes were needed for the plenary presentation) and that the agenda was fixed by the President at the end of the previous session.
-Deputies spoke in the order in which they answered, but with a change from opponents and supporters of the bill.
+It was settled on how applications were to be handled (twenty votes were needed for the plenary presentation) and that the agenda was fixed by the President at the end of the previous session.
+Deputies spoke in the order in which they answered but with a change from opponents and supporters of the bill.
 Speaking time was unlimited.
 Twenty deputies together could request the conclusion of a debate, at which the decision was then in plenary.
 There were no seating arrangements, but the deputies soon arranged themselves according to their political affiliations, from left and right.

 By formal change or simple use, the Rules of Procedure could be modified.
 Political factions largely determined the speakers in a debate.
 A name roll call had to take place if at least fifty deputies demanded it; Speaker Friedrich Bassermann wanted to allow this only when needed because of uncertainty over the vote, but opponents saw in the roll call a means of documenting how the deputies voted.
 Finally, to save time, on 17 October 1848 voting cards were introduced (white "yes", blue "no") as a means of true documentation.

-In accordance with the Rules of Procedure, an absolute majority of deputies present elected the President and the two Vice-Presidents of the National Assembly.
-A new election of officers was held every four weeks, as Robert Mohl had suggested.
+By the Rules of Procedure, an absolute majority of deputies present elected the President and the two Vice-Presidents of the National Assembly.
+A new election of officers was held every four weeks, as Robert von Mohl had suggested.
 The President maintained order in the session, set the agenda, and led the meeting.
 The overall board also included eight secretaries, who were jointly elected by a relative majority for the entire term.
-A panel of twelve Stenographers wrote down all discussion in every session and withdrew in the evening to compare notes.
+A panel of twelve stenographers wrote down all discussions in every session and withdrew in the evening to compare notes.
 They were assisted by 13 clerks.
 Final copies of the daily sessions were printed for the public two or three days later, though by the time of the Rump Parliament, printings were up to ten days late.
 Furthermore, the staff consisted of messengers and servants.